AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

   - UEFI/Legacy → **UEFI**
   - CSM Support → **Disabled**

-There is no CFG lock available in BIOS (it's inside engineering menu), and usual ways of switching it (modified GRUB, RU) **do not work**.
+There is no CFG lock available in BIOS (it's inside engineering menu, which is unaccessible by users), and usual ways of switching it (modified GRUB, RU) **do not work**.
 Reportedly, the only way to toggle it or enable engineering menu is through direct BIOS write, with programmer clip and all, and with corresponding dangers (doing that breaks TPM, among other things).

 Surprisingly, system boots just fine with AppleXcpmCfgLock quirk disabled.
 As [Voice of God](https://github.com/acidanthera/bugtracker/issues/2355#issuecomment-2779677232) said, *On some newer CPUs macOS can work even with Cfg Lock.
 Depending on the BIOS performance may be suboptimal, however.* AppleCpuPmCfgLock is not required on modern macOS at all.